uvaai/pdp/bigdata/en/temperatures/index.md

 What were the highest and lowest temperature that were measured in De Bilt since the start of the 20st century?
 What days were they measured?

 Write two functions named `get_highest_temp()` and `get_lowest_temp()` that return the highest and the lowest temperatures and their respective dates.
-Each function should accept two arguments: a list of dates and a list of temperatures.
-Make sure your program calls the functions, and then `print`s the dates properly to the screen.
+Each function should accept two arguments: a list of dates and a list of temperatures".
+Calling the functions and getting their results should look as follows:

+    highest_temp_date, highest_temp = get_highest_temp(max_dates, max_temps)
+    lowest_temp_date, lowest_temp = get_lowest_temp(max_dates, max_temps)

+ Make sure your program calls the functions as above, and then `print`s the dates properly to the screen.
 Don't print:

      Max 34.5 at 19670513